lcymburajr/s3_static_website/README.md

 ```

 # Step 4.
 Terraform
-1. Create provider and use aws profile:
+1. In project folder create provider and use aws profile:
 ```
 provider.tf